ShaktidharK1997/eval-loop-chi/snippets/close_loop.md

 ::: {.cell .markdown}
 Now that we've gathered high-quality annotations from human reviewers in Label Studio, we need to extract and structure this data for model improvement.
 The annotation results are currently stored as JSON files in the /labelstudio/output/ directory within our MinIO storage system.

-This below script does the following:
+This below service does the following:

 - Extracts the human-verified labels from the annotation results
 - Retrieves the corresponding images from our production storage